-(7) ERCOT shall ensure that any RTM Energy Bid is monotonically non-increasing.
-The QSE representing the Controllable Load Resource shall be responsible for all RTM Energy Bids, including bids updated by ERCOT as described above.
+(8) ERCOT shall ensure that any Energy Bid Curve is monotonically non-increasing.
+The QSE representing the CLR shall be responsible for all Energy Bid Curves, including Energy Bid Curves updated by ERCOT as described above.

-(8) If a Controllable Load Resource telemeters a status of OUTL, it is not considered as dispatchable capacity by SCED.
-A QSE may use this function to inform ERCOT of instances when the Controllable Load Resource is unable to follow SCED Dispatch Instructions.
-Under all telemetered statuses including OUTL, the remaining telemetry quantities submitted by the QSE shall represent the operating conditions of the Controllable Load Resource that can be verified by ERCOT.
-A QSE representing a Controllable Load Resource with a telemetered status of OUTL is still obligated to provide any applicable Ancillary Service Resource Responsibilities previously awarded to that Controllable Load Resource.
+(9) A CLR may consume energy only when dispatched by SCED to do so.
+A CLR may telemeter a status of OUTL only if the Resource is Off-Line and unavailable with its energy consumption at zero.
+In instances when the CLR is unable to follow SCED Dispatch Instructions but is still consuming energy, the CLR must submit a Resource status of ONHOLD.
+Under all telemetered statuses, including OUTL, the remaining telemetry quantities submitted by the QSE shall represent the operating conditions of the CLR that can be verified by ERCOT.
+A QSE representing a CLR with a telemetered status of OUTL or ONHOLD is still obligated to provide any applicable Ancillary Service Resource Responsibilities previously awarded to that CLR.
 This paragraph does not apply to ESRs.

-(9) Energy Offer Curves that were constructed in whole or in part with proxy Energy Offer Curves shall be so marked in all ERCOT postings or references to the energy offer.
+(10) Energy Offer Curves that were constructed in whole or in part with proxy Energy Offer Curves shall be so marked in all ERCOT postings or references to the energy offer.